pkp/pkp-docs/translating-guide/en/3-3-coders.md

 Locale Files
 ------------

-Locale files are XML files stored in one of several directories named for the locale code (i.e. en\_US for U.S. English or fr\_CA for Canadian French).
+Locale files are Gettext PO files stored in one of several directories named for the locale code (i.e. en\_US for U.S. English or fr\_CA for Canadian French).
 These contain the key =\> value associations that map symbolic names for pieces of language (i.e. "navigation.journalHelp") to